rvavruch/ichor/README.md

 It fetches album and track details from [MusicBrainz](https://musicbrainz.org), rips the CD with [cdparanoia](https://www.xiph.org/paranoia/), and encodes the result to MP3 with [LAME](http://lame.sf.net).
 If available it downloads cover art from [Cover Art Archive](https://coverartarchive.org/).

 It is inflexible and single minded in it's task.
 It takes no parameters, it has no options.

-Just run it and it does it's thing.
+*Just run it, when the CD ejects it is done.*

 ## Ichor is not for you if ...
 * Want to rip homemade compilation CDs (Ichor requires the album details to be on MusicBrainz).